hulquest/ez-rancher/README.md

 * Terraform RKE plugin

 ## usage
-provsion some VMs and install RKE
+provsion some VMs and install RKE and Rancher Server `terraform apply`
-`terraform apply`

-Finish it up by throwing rancher on top with helm `./finalize.sh`
+## as a Docker container
+`docker run -it --rm -v ${PWD}/terraform.tfvars:/terraform/terraform.tfvars -v ${PWD}/deliverables:/terraform/deliverables ez-rancher apply -state=deliverables/terraform.tfstate`

+# Releases will be published as container images in Github